tweag/python-monorepo-example/content/blog/2017-12-21-reflection-tutorial.md

 safe to reason just as if we were!
 For instance if you were to call `reifyOrd (reifyOrd x)` then `x` would have two distinct parameters `s1` and `s2`: `s1` and `s2` behave as names for two different types.
-Crucially for us, this makes `ReflectOrded s1 a` and `ReflectOrded s2 a` two distinct types.
+Crucially for us, this makes `ReflectedOrd s1 a` and `ReflectedOrd s2 a` two distinct types.
 Hence their `Ord` instance can be different.
 This is called a [rank 2 quantification](https://wiki.haskell.org/Rank-N_types).